-- Parotid glands: These are the largest salivary glands and are found in front of and just below each ear.
-Most major salivary gland tumors begin in this gland.
+- Parotid glands in front of and just below each ear

-- Sublingual glands: These glands are found under the tongue in the floor of the mouth.
+- Sublingual glands under your tongue in the floor of the mouth

-There are also hundreds of small (minor) salivary glands lining parts of the mouth, nose, and larynx that can be seen only with a microscope.
-Most small salivary gland tumors begin in the palate (roof of the mouth).
+Hundreds of minor salivary glands line parts of the mouth, nose, and larynx.
+You can only see them with a microscope.
+Most small salivary gland tumors begin in the roof of the mouth.